EltonCN/evolvepy/README.md

     ```

-- For installing from this repository:
+- For installing from the repository:

     ```bash
     pip install --upgrade pip